Holipori/EKAID/model/README.md

 The experiments are conducted using python 3.6.
 The required packages are listed in the requirements.txt file.

 ## Data

+#### 0. Please follow [README.md](../feature%20extraction/README.md) in the feature extraction folder to prepare the necessary data files.

 #### 1. Download the Medical-Diff-VQA dataset from [Physionet](https://physionet.org/content/medical-diff-vqa/1.0.0/) and place all files into the ./data directory.
 ```